David Frederick Sr. was born on April 4, 1801 in Rockland Township, Berks County, PA, the son of George "Adam" and Sarah (Meinder) Friedrich.

 Daughter Rebecca Frederick (1830-1871) was born on March 19, 1830 in Berks County.

-She wed William Hilbert (1827-1911), son of John and Elizabeth (Angstadt) Hilbert.
-They were farmers, making their home in Rockland Township, Berks County.
+She wed William Hilbert (Jan.
+23, 1827-1911), son of Johannes "John" and Elizabeth (Angstadt) Hilbert of Rockland Township, Berks County.
+They were farmers, making their home in Rockland.

-The couple produced these known children -- Emeline Hilbert, Eliaabeth Hilbert, William Hilbert, Mary "Polly" Hilbert, James (or "Jaires") Hilbert, Sarah Hilbert, Hannah Hilbert and Katie Hilbert.
+The couple produced these known children -- David Hilbert, Emaline Stimmel, Elizabeth Hilbert, William F. Hilbert, Mary "Polly" Angstadt, Jairus F. Hilbert, Sarah Frederick, Hannah Hilbert and Katie Hilbert.

 When the federal census was taken in 1860, the family resided next door to William's parents in Rockland Township, with 34-year-old William working as a farmer, and 24-year-old tenant John Hilbert earning a living as a day laborer.
 They also provided a home that year for 14-year-old Franklin Barto, connection unknown.
 In 1870, still in Lyons, Rockland Township, William and his son William worked together on the family farm.